The Trifecta: Why hEDS, POTS and MCAS So Often Occur Together

 Here's a moment a lot of people in this community recognise: you stand up from the sofa.
 Nothing happens for a second.
 Then your heart starts hammering, the room tilts slightly, heat washes over you, and you feel like you've just sprinted for a bus — except you haven't moved more than a few steps.
 If your joints also bend further than most people's, and you've had unexplained rashes, food reactions, or flushing episodes on top of it all, you may be living with what patient communities and some clinicians call the trifecta: hEDS, POTS, and MCAS, occurring together.

 If you've ever felt like your combination of diagnoses was some rare, unlucky coincidence, the research says otherwise.
-A 2025 study of 84 women with hypermobility spectrum disorder or hEDS found that 58.3% had a physician diagnosis of POTS, 32.1% had MCAS, and a full 25% — one in four — had all three conditions at once.
-Other research puts the overlap even higher in some groups: a large retrospective analysis found nearly one in three people diagnosed with MCAS also had a connective tissue disorder like hEDS.
+A 2025 study published in Autonomic Neuroscience surveyed 84 women with hypermobility spectrum disorder or hEDS.
+Among them, 58.3% reported a physician diagnosis of POTS, 32.1% had MCAS, and 25% — one in four — reported all three diagnoses at once.
+The same cohort reported chronic pain at 98.8%, and autonomic symptom scores indicating severe dysfunction.

 The leading explanation comes down to connective tissue — the material that gives structure to your joints, skin, and blood vessels.
 In hEDS, this tissue is more stretchy and less structurally supportive than it should be.
 That's obvious in joints that move further than expected.
 It's less obvious, but just as real, in blood vessels.